Chapter 23

 “That does not make sense,” said Ernest, shaking his head.
 “But then I’m not sure what would.”

 When Wilbur answered my call, I briefly filled him in.
-Initially, he was sleepy – not surprising given the sun was on the verge of setting – but once he learned what we’d just seen, he snapped to full attention.
+Initially, he was sleepy—not surprising given the sun was on the verge of setting—but once he learned what we’d just seen, he snapped to full attention.
 Rather than offer any thoughts, however, he suggested we move to his house.
-I returned Ernest’s babel to him, and then, compelled by a strong sense of urgency, Yvette drove to Wilbur’s with Ernest – using the car I had unthinkingly left in the driveway without putting on its ‘not in use’ indicator.
-To avoid being seen with Ernest, I followed separately on foot as soon as they were out of sight.
+I returned Ernest’s Babel to him, and then, compelled by a strong sense of urgency, Yvette drove to Wilbur’s with Ernest—using the car I had unthinkingly left under the carport without putting on its ‘not in use’ indicator.
+To avoid being seen with Ernest, I followed separately on foot, as soon as they were out of sight.

 When I arrived, another baffling event occurred.
 The showers of late afternoon had quickly passed, leaving patchy clouds.
-While waiting on Wilbur’s front porch, after knocking, I was distracted by stunning salmon pink cumulus, low in the west, illuminated by backlight from a sun just barely behind the horizon – thin but expansive, full of fine traceries – then gone in an instant.
-Not swept away by sudden winds – simply gone – vanished from sight without transition, as if they had never been.
-The sky was suddenly, utterly devoid of clouds, in every direction.
+While waiting on Wilbur’s front porch, after knocking, I was distracted by stunning salmon pink cumulus, low in the west, thin but expansive, full of fine traceries illuminated by backlight from a sun just barely below the horizon.
+As I watched, the clouds disappeared.
+They weren’t swept away by sudden winds, they simply vanished from sight without transition, as if they had never been.
+The sky was suddenly, utterly, devoid of clouds, in every direction.

 Was the dream disintegrating?
 Was reality starting to creep back in, perhaps by small degrees?
 I could not avoid the thought that I might be on the verge of returning home in an unexpected fashion and, more disconcertingly, that home might be Orlanos.